 Most politicians consider it a dirty word as if to be ‘social’ is not to care about the economic well-being of the country.
 What is left then of organisations founded to provide public services?

-Sarkozy is using Thatcher’s approach to pander to the right, all too eager to sell off national companies.
+Sarkozy is using Thatcher’s approach to pander to the right, all too eager to selloff national companies.
 Shouldn’t his right-wing cousins question whether that is in the interests of the nation?
-Would any of them dare suggest that Sarko is motivated mostly by winning the next election?
+Would any of them suggest that Sarko is motivated mostly by winning the next election?

 My bets are he will at some point be claiming, as did the Tories, to be the champion of small government and low taxation.
-Don’t be fooled, France!
-You get what you pay for!
+Don’t be fooled, France – you get what you pay for!
 And health and education systems cost money to maintain.
-And that’s a choice that even the Americans look set to make despite a generation of right-wing infiltration.
+And even the Americans look set to make that choice despite a generation of right-wing infiltration.